 The Expected Monetary Value (EMV) is a key part of the EVPI calculation.
 It is the weighted average of the payoffs for a decision alternative, where weights are the probabilities of the different states of nature ().
-EVPI is the maximum amount that one should be willing to pay for additional information about the decision.
+EVPI is the maximum amount one should be willing to pay for additional information about the decision.

+EVPI=EVwithPI–maxEMV

-EVPI=EVwithPI–maxEMV, i.e. it is the expected value for the decision (payoff) if perfect information is available about the states of nature, minus the expected value for the decision if perfect information is not available.
+It is the expected value for the decision (payoff) if perfect information is available about the states of nature minus the expected value for the decision if perfect information is not available.

-A simple hypothetical example of a Value of Information (VoI) calculation, based on the Ugandan nutrition example, is given in .
-This model is shown in and available on the Harvard DataVerse (Luedeling, 2017).
-The table is populated with estimated values for different states of the Diversity of household diets based on the implementation of Vision 2040.

-shows the calculation of EVPI in a BN.
-The main part of the table is populated with a ‘utility value’ for diverse diets under each of the ‘states of nature’, e.g. the upper right value of -4 represents the utility value of low household dietary diversity in the scenario where the decision to implement Vision 2040 is not taken.
-The likelihood of each of the states of Diversity of household diets is shown in the row labeled with Probability.

-In EMV is calculated for each state of the Vision 2040 decision by adding the utility values after multiplying them by the probability for each state of Diversity of household diets.
-The maximum EMV is the highest of these two (27.7).
-Expected value with perfect information (EV with PI) is calculated for each column by selecting the highest value for each state of Diversity of household diets (29.7).
-EVPI is calculated using the resulting values EVPI=EVwithPI–maxEMV.

-Variables that have large uncertainty and a large potential impact on outcomes will have high information values.
-Information values also point decision makers to places where they could adjust the intervention design to reduce risks and improve outcomes, and also where to increase model complexity.
-With the new information, the model can be run again and the process is repeated until decision makers feel confident that they can make a well-informed decision .
+Variables that have large uncertainty and a significant potential impact on outcomes will have high information values.
+Information values also point decision-makers to places where they could adjust the intervention design to reduce risks and improve outcomes and also where to increase model complexity.
+With the new information, the model can be rerun, and the process is repeated until decision-makers feel confident they can make a well-informed decision .

 Value of information analysis provides an efficient, iterative approach to information collection, as measurements are only made as far as needed and lowest cost options are tried first.
-As a first step … decomposing model variables into sub-variables that are easier to estimate in an attempt to narrow uncertainty.
-If there is still residual information value, then the analysts may try further literature review or consulting with more experts to further narrow the uncertainty.
+As a first step, experts and analysts can work on decomposing model variables into sub-variables that are easier to estimate in an attempt to narrow uncertainty.
+If there is still residual information value, the analysts may try further literature review or consulting with more experts to narrow the uncertainty.

-In this approach analysts only need to design physical measurements or surveys if the other steps are insufficient.
-Even in the case that more data needs to be gathered, small sample sizes may be sufficient to reduce uncertainty and reveal a clear decision.
-Value of information analysis also tells decision makers how much they should consider spending on these measurements.
-From applying probabilistic decision modeling on over 80 diverse problems, Hubbard (2014) observed that only a few variables typically had high information value in any given decision, and interestingly they were rarely variables receiving current measurement effort.
+In this approach, analysts only need to design physical measurements or surveys if the other steps are insufficient.
+Even if more data needs to be gathered, small sample sizes may be sufficient to reduce uncertainty and reveal a clear decision.
+The value of information analysis also tells decision-makers how much they should consider spending on these measurements.
+From applying probabilistic decision modeling on over 80 diverse problems, Hubbard (2014) observed that only a few variables typically had high information value in any given decision, and interestingly, they were rarely variables receiving current measurement effort.

 Case studies